 Banner image courtesy Magnolia Pictures.

-GUITAR: The Instrument That Rocked The World is produced by The National GUITAR Museum.
+GUITAR: The Instrument That Rocked The World is a Touring Exhibition by The National GUITAR Museum.

 Sponsored by The Albert and Ethel Herzstein Hall Fund.